Surrey's pop-up park program

 PARKit is about transforming parts of parking lots and underutilized areas into temporary pop-up parks with vibrant urban green spaces.
 Each activation that pops up animates boring grey spaces into exciting people places.
 For the last few years the City has held a Design Challenge for designers to submit concepts for a pop-up space in City Centre.

-Stay tuned for an exciting new installation adjacent to the Surrey Central Skytrain station this July.
-Student designers in the Landscape Architecture program at UBC are working hard to develop their design in time for the summer opening.
-Other summer installations will be located near the Guildford library and in Newton Town Centre.
+Check out our new installation adjacent to the Surrey Central Skytrain station this July 20 to September 12, 2016.
+Student designers in the Landscape Architecture program at UBC created the winning design.
+Other summer installations are located near the Guildford library and in Newton Town Centre on 137 th Street.

 The history of PARKit